 These crossmembers come in matte black, metallic black, blue, orange, green, and red.

-Just like the uprights, they also have 5/8″ hardware, so your rack is going to be much more sturdy than lesser racks.
+Just like the uprights, they also have 5/8″ hardware, so your power rack is going to be much more sturdy than lesser power racks.

-These are great if you just want to do standard pull-ups and chin-ups without spending much.
+This is great if you just want to do standard pull-ups and chin-ups without spending too much.

 The next option is their Multi-Grip Pull-up Bar which is the one that I went with!

 This one is definitely the best bang for your buck, in my opinion.
 It has two neutral grip positions, a set of angled grips, as well as standard and fat grips.

 This pretty much covers all of your bases when it comes to the majority of pull-up variations, so I highly recommend it if you’re big on pull-ups in general!

 The final options they have are a front-mounted and side-mounted globe pull-up bar.

 These are very similar to the multi-grip pull-up grips, but the main difference is they have what is known as globe grips.

 They are much more difficult to hold onto, so they work awesome for building your grip strength.